Boccca2014/CodeGra.de/docs/user/autotest/tests.rst

     Points Test with your own frameworks, contact us and we're happy to help you!

+    See also the :ref:`Unit Test <setting-up-unit-tests>` documentation for achieving something similar while displaying the results in a more user-friendly way.

 Checkpoint
 ---------------
 A Checkpoint can be used to add conditions to your Test Categories.
 A Checkpoint